 SGH Capital has also proven its nose for potential with Zume Pizza, another food tech industry start-up.
 The company’s initial premise was the creation of robots to automate all the repetitive and labour-intensive tasks involved in making pizzas.
 The robots stretch the dough, add the ingredients, handle the cooking time, and can prepare up to 120 pizzas per hour.
 Simultaneously, algorithms work on order forecasting in order to optimize production.
 Zume Pizza even designed vans with ovens to complete cooking during delivery, to increase customer satisfaction.
 Humans retain their added value in this organization, as they are at the controls, and their creativity is allowed to shine through the creation of recipes, for example.
-For SGH Capital, this pizza investment holds great promise.
-The fund invested in the seed round in 2016, while Zume was valued at nearly USD2 billion in November, 2018.
+For SGH Capital, this pizza investment turned out to be a tasty and profitable one: the fund invested in the seed round in 2016, while Zume was valued at nearly USD2 billion in November, 2018.’.
 Zume has since expanded beyond pizza, and is targeting all food, by creating « an end-to-end, scalable platform that reduces the time and distance between clean food sources and dense population centers, using cutting-edge automation and transportation logistics. »

 Another start-up whose capacity for growth and performance gained SGH Capital’s well-placed trust was Guardant Health.
 Listed on the NASDAQ in October, 2018, Guardant Health develops detection exams for multiple types of cancer.
 The fund led by Alexandre Azoulay funded the company in 2015 with the promise of tumour – and cancer type – detection through blood sampling.
 Guardant Health’s research has placed it squarely in a leading position, in a market where having the cutting edge is the difference between survival and bankruptcy.